mulesoft/template-wday2snow-employee-aggregation/README.md

 ## ServiceNow Considerations <a name="servicenowconsiderations"/>

-There may be a few things that you need to know regarding ServiceNow, in order for this template to work.

 ### As destination of data

 There are no particular considerations for this Anypoint Template regarding ServiceNow as data destination.